folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 specifying formal statements is invaluable.
 The primary invaluable feature is algebraic data types (ADTs) also known as tagged unions or sum types.

-Observe the formal definition and the Haskell data type for global types.
+Compare the formal definition and the Haskell data type for global types.
 \begin{align*}
     G, G'  \bnfis & \gtcom{p}{q}{U}{G} %\bnfbar
     \sbnfbar